 It contains the partitions Attach, Base, Container, etc.

-All source files for each partition are now placed into a separate sub-directory.
+The source files for a specific partition are now grouped together into a dedicated sub-directory.
 Here is a screenshot of the Base partition in Visual Studio Explorer:

 Parition Core:Base